stevleibelt/incubator/general/backup_strategy/README.md

 # Unorderd thoughts

+* possible solution
+    * use nextcloud and select only the things you want to sync on each client
+* possible solution
     * separate between current and archived data
     * current data can be changed (r/w)
     * archived data can ne read only
     * use softlinks to point to archived data
     * rsync -a --safe-links <source>/ <destination> (add --delete if you want to be the single point of truth)

 # Benefit